 15. Jungfrau – Switzerland

 The line was completed in 1912 and is a feat of Swiss engineering.
-There are two routes available to Junfraujoch via Lauterbrunnen or Grindelwald.
-Either will take you to the mountain just make sure you are in the correct part of the train when it splits at Zweilutschinen.
+There are two routes available to Jungfraujoch via Lauterbrunnen or Grindelwald.
+Either will take you to the mountain just make sure you are on the correct part of the train when it splits at Zweilutschinen.

 At Kleine Scheidegg you change trains to catch the Jungfrau cog railway and the star of the show.
 This last part of the route takes you to a height of 3400 metres.
 At one point the train passes through a 7 km tunnel which was excavated through the rock the Eiger and Monch Alpine peaks.